David Gilbert (activist): Commutation of sentence

 On August 23, 2021, his last day in office, Governor Andrew Cuomo granted Gilbert clemency in the form of a partial sentence commutation.
 The commutation of Gilbert's minimum sentence from 75 years to the 40 years he served by October 2021 did not constitute a pardon or reduce the sentence to time served but did make Gilbert eligible to appear before the state's parole board.
 The board announced on October 26, 2021, that it had granted Gilbert parole, effective in November 2021.
 Gilbert was released on November 4, 2021.

 Writings

 David Gilbert co-wrote the pamphlet U.S. Imperialism with David Loud.
 The pamphlet was used across the country as a study guide by SDSers.
 Gilbert co-wrote an article entitled "Praxis and the New Left".
 It appeared in the first issue of Praxis on February 13, 1967.
 The article, co-written with Bob Gottlieb and Gerry Tenney, was part of a longer position paper called the "Port Authority Statement".

-There is a mini-biography on David Gilbert on page 312 of the book Outlaws of America: The Weather Underground and the Politics of Solidarity, by Dan Berger.

-In an article published in the Columbia Daily Spectator on April 2, 1983, Bob Feldman wrote: "Beyond Brinks: David Gilbert Talks About the Robbery, the Underground, the Struggle".

 Gilbert was one of a small group that edited and rewrote Bill Ayers' initial draft of Prairie Fire.
 Explaining the book's purpose, Gilbert said, "We needed something to re-mobilize us, we needed to have an organization to fight imperialism."

+In 2004, Gilbert published a collection of essays, No Surrender.
 Gilbert's political memoir, Love And Struggle: My Life in SDS, the Weather Underground and Beyond was published in 2012 by PM Press.